quick-perf/quickperf/.github/ISSUE_TEMPLATE/feature_request.md

 (Describe the feature here.)

 **Implementation ideas**
-(If you have any implementation ideas, they can go here).
+(If you have any implementation ideas, they can go here.)